mateusbraga/vimconfig/README.md

 I use [gmarik/vundle](http://github.com/gmarik/vundle) to organize my plugins.

-Lately, I have been using vim with these languagens: C and Go
+Lately, I have been using vim for C and Go.

 ---